 So why on earth did we trade a much bigger house for something that has the same square footage as our rental?

 Perhaps it’s because we’ve moved so often, but we’ve also never allowed ourselves to build up junk.
 We are always purging, selling, reusing.
-When we moved across the country for the THIRD time in this decade, we downsized almost everything, and still continued to sell stuff once we arrived at TX.
+When we moved across the country for the THIRD time in this decade with the help of the same moving company, Big T Moving & Delivery, we downsized almost everything, and still continued to sell stuff once we arrived at TX.

 And so the idea of a small house became quite appealing to us.
 I’ve been dreaming of even one day owning a “tiny” house on wheels, but in TX those are super unrealistic (tornadoes, anyone?).
 We also have two boys with a LOT of energy and realized that anything under 1000 square feet would be too tough, at this juncture anyways.

 So an 1100 square foot house sounded like a great compromise.
 One of the startling bonuses is that our homeowner’s insurance is incredibly cheap as a result!
 In fact, our auto insurance for ONE car is TWICE the cost of the house insurance!
 Buying an older, smaller house meant that we were able to get into a cool part of the city, known for it’s walking trails, the Dallas Arboretum, and White Rock Lake.